Electrical conductivity in the Hubbard model: orbital effects of magnetic field: Introduction

 In this paper we study the effect of magnetic field on both the longitudinal and transversal conductivity in the square lattice Hubbard model in several parameter regimes: from weak to strong coupling, low to high temperature, and in the full range of the magnetic field.

-We first lay out the general formalism for the calculation of conductivity in the presence of the magnetic field and then describe the simplifications that arise at the level of the dynamical mean field theory (DMFT).
+We first lay out the general formalism for the calculation of conductivity in the presence of the magnetic field and then describe the simplifications that arise at the level of the dynamical mean field theory (DMFT), as previously implemented in Refs.~\onlinecite{Acheche2017} and \onlinecite{Markov2019}.
 Most importantly, we show that the Kubo bubble is gauge invariant and that the vertex corrections to the current-current correlation function cancel, analogously to the zero field case.
-The latter we have done by rederiving the well-known zero-field proof from Ref.~\onlinecite{khurana1990} in real space, and then generalizing it to the case of general magnetic fields.
+The latter is done by rederiving the well-known zero-field proof from Ref.~\onlinecite{khurana1990} in real space, and then generalizing it to the case of external magnetic fields.
+Cancellation of vertex corrections at the level of DMFT was previously shown only for the transversal conductivity\cite{Markov2019}, and here we give a different, fully general proof.

 We perform extensive DMFT calculations to cover a large part of the phase diagram.
 Our numerical results show that the oscillatory behavior of conductivity is restricted to a finite range of temperature which is mainly determined by the amount of dynamic correlations (which are promoted by interactions, yet hindered by doping).
 The amplitude of oscillations decays exponentially with temperature, as expected from the Lifshitz-Kosewich theory~\cite{LK}.
 Above a certain characteristic temperature, no non-monotonic behavior can be induced no matter how strong the magnetic field is.
 We also observe that in a big range of magnetic fields and interaction strengths, the conductivity follows a scaling law, with the temperature scale set by the coupling strength.
 Most importantly, the $T$-linear dependence of resistivity in the high-temperature regime is not qualitatively modified by the magnetic field.